-October 30, 2019 – CFG is doing some fundraising for 3 emergency cases, where 3 girls will be supported to go to school.
+Center For Girls (CFG) is doing some fundraising for 3 emergency cases, where 3 girls will be supported to go to school.
 Education is one of the most important ways of empowering girls.
 CFG focuses especially on girls’ education as they are the future generation.
-These 3 girls come from poor families and live in rural villages in Chiang Khong area.
+These 3 girls come from poor families and live in rural villages in the Chiang Khong area.
 Secondary school is free in Thailand so the girls do not have to pay for their education.
 However, the children living in the rural areas have a long way to school and therefore high transportation fees.
 It is hard for the families to cover these costs and in some cases even impossible.
-Farmers and people living in the rural areas of northern Thailand often have a very low and irregular income.
+Farmers and people living in the rural areas of northern Thailand often have very low and irregular incomes.
 The parents of these girls need support paying transportation and food costs for school; otherwise, these girls cannot go to school.

-Be, a 14-year-old girl also from Chiang Khong, is in grade 9.
+Bee, a 14-year-old girl also from Chiang Khong, is in grade 9.
 She lives with her mother as her parents are divorced.
-Her father simply just left them, which leaves the mother all on her own to take care of Be.
+Her father simply just left them, which leaves the mother all on her own to take care of Bee.
 The mother is a casual laborer which means she has a very irregular income.
-On the weekends Be has to work and help her mother.
-They go in the forest to find some local edible plants like mushrooms.
+On the weekend’s Bee has to work and help her mother.
+They go into the forest to find some local edible plants like mushrooms.
 They also cut off the leaves of the banana trees for banana leaves are used very often to wrap up food to sell at the market.
 These goods they find in the forest they will later sell in the market.
-There is also not a lot of time left for Be to visit with her friends because after school she needs to help her mother.
+There is also not a lot of time left for Bee to visit with her friends because after school she needs to help her mother.
 However, she doesn’t really see this as a big burden because she wants to support her mother since her mother tries to support her as much as she can.
-Compared to other children Be is very mature and a responsible young girl as she never spends the little money she gets from her mother for food on sweets and candy like her friends.
-However, on some days her mother can’t give her money for food and Be goes hungry to school.
-Be’s dream is to graduate from high school, carry on to university to receive an education so that she can find a good and secure job.
+Compared to other children Bee is very mature and a responsible young girl as she never spends the little money she gets from her mother for food on sweets and candy-like her friends.
+However, on some days her mother can’t give her money for food and Bee goes hungry to school.
+Bee’s dream is to graduate from high school, carry on to university to receive an education so that she can find a good and secure job.
 Most importantly it is for her to be able to support her mother as they have always stuck together and her mother is trying her very best to support her daughter.

 Your donation will have a great impact on the girls’ lives as they could focus on school and their future.